Internship (medicine): United Kingdom

 The British equivalent of an intern is the foundation year 1 (F1, FY1) doctor, who is on the first year of their two-year Foundation Programme, and has provisional registration with the General Medical Council.
 Before the introduction of the Foundation Programme in 2005, the equivalent post was called a "house officer" (also known as junior house officer and latterly, pre-registration house officer or PRHO).
 Despite its technical obsolescence, many clinicians still use the term house officer.
 (The term "senior house officer" or SHO is still used to refer to a tier of doctors that may include both those in the second year of Foundation Programme, and those who have begun a specialty training programme).
 The Foundation Programme is a 2 year long training period in which competencies are developed and documented.

 United States

-A medical internship typically lasts one year and usually begins on July 1.
-Internships are of two types: transitional and specialty track.
-After a physician completes an internship and Step 3 of the USMLE or Level 3 of the COMLEX-USA, they may practice as a general practitioner.
-However, most physicians complete a specialty track medical residency over two to seven years, depending on the specialty.
-The Accreditation Council for Graduate Medical Education (ACGME) officially dropped the term "intern" in 1975, instead referring to individuals in their first year of graduate medical education as "residents" (Post-Graduate Year 1, or PGY-1).
+A medical or surgical internship typically lasts one year and usually begins on July 1.
+It is also referred to as "PGY-1" for "post-graduate year 1".
+The Accreditation Council for Graduate Medical Education (ACGME) officially dropped the term "intern" in 1975, instead referring to individuals in their first year of graduate medical education as "first year residents".

+Internships are typically in three tracks: transitional, preliminary, and categorical.
+Transitional and preliminary internships are often undertaken at a separate hospital or institution before beginning a specialty-specific (or advanced) training program elsewhere, though they may be taken at the same location as an advanced residency.
+Preliminary internships are often specific for advanced Anesthesiology, Dermatology, Neurology, Ophthalmology, Physical Medicine and Rehabilitation, Radiation Oncology, and Radiology(specialties requiring a preliminary year) or surgical residencies, though they can be utilized for other specialties such as anesthesiology.
+A transitional internship (often shortened to just "TY" for transitional year) is similar to the clinical years of medical school in that the intern rotates through a variety of medical services over the year such as neurology, general surgery, and pediatrics.
+After completion of a transitional year, the resident may go onto an advanced, specialty-specific program.

+After a physician completes an internship and Step 3 of the United States Medical Licensing Examination or Level 3 of the COMLEX-USA, they may practice as a general practitioner, though they are not yet board certified.
+However, most physicians go on to complete a specialty track residency program over two to six years after their intern year, depending on the specialty.
+Specialty residencies that incorporate the internship year into the program and provide all training necessary for a particular specialty are known as categorical residencies.